 Mindee has also served as class counsel in the consumer class action of Fritzinger v.
 Angie’s List, Case No. 12-cv-1118 (S.D.
 Ind.), and as co-lead counsel in Stone v.
 Stewart Title Guaranty Co., Philadelphia Court of Common Pleas, June Term, 2006, No. 2003 (consol. under Cummings v.
 Stewart Title Guaranty Co., et al., Philadelphia Court of Common Pleas, March Term, 2005, No. 747), both of which resulted in favorable settlements for the class.
 At the final approval hearing, the court noted that “counsel really did an extraordinary job.”
 She is presently handling a number of other consumer class action matters around the country involving product defects, data breaches, and assorted.

-Mindee serves in the Leadership of the Antitrust Law Section as a Member of the Competition/Consumer Protection Policy and North American Comments Task Force.
+Mindee serves in the Leadership of the Antitrust Law Section as a Member of the Competition/Consumer Protection Policy and North American Comments Task Force, and is co-authoring a chapter in the ABA’s Antitrust Daubert Handbook.
 Mindee is also actively involved with the Philadelphia Bar Association, historically having served as Vice Chair of the Association’s Bench Bar and Annual Meeting and as Chair of its Women’s Rights Committee.
 Her work on the Women’s Rights Committee focused on human trafficking in the United States, and resulted in the Association’s Board of Governors passing a Resolution in Support of Ratification of the United Nations Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
 She is also a member of the Federal Courts Committee, Women in the Profession Committee and Business Law Section.

 Mindee has contributed to numerous comprehensive legal publications, and has spoken on a variety of subjects, including ethics and the Federal Rules of Civil Procedure.
 Most recently, Mindee was a panelist for the ABA Civil Practice and Procedure Section of Antitrust Law speaking on “Antitrust Class Action Program Series: Class Action Killer or Business as Usual? -- Rule 23(b)(3) and the Predominance Requirement” and a panelist for the ABA Section of Litigation’s “Rules Roadshow,” on the topic “Precision Advocacy: Reinventing Motion Practice to Win” in Philadelphia.